 Generalised symptoms and signs

-Many of these features may be due to raised intracranial pressure.
+Many of the following features of a space-occupying lesion may be due to raised intracranial pressure.

 - The classic brain tumour headache (eg, worst in the morning and worse on bending or Valsalva manoeuvre) is not as common as a tension-type presentation or migraine.